 For all supplemental employment (athletic and non-athletic) in the District, all positions shall be for one academic year only.

 The Warren County School District is an equal employment opportunity employer.
-Qualified candidates will be selected without regard to race, color, family status, religious creed, ancestry, age, sex, national origin, or non-job related handicap or disability.
+Qualified candidates will be selected without regard to race, color, religious creed, ancestry, age, sex or national origin.
+The District also will comply with the Americans with Disabilities Act.

 Adoption Date -